DataMigrators/nextgen.mettleci.io/docs/mettleci-cli/asset-analysis-namespace.md

 ???+ info "This command is for running MettleCI Compliance Rules"

-    If you're looking for the **Asset Queries** typically used in a MettleCI Report Card then please see the [Compliance Query](#compliance-query-command) Command.
+    If you're looking for the **Asset Queries** typically used in a MettleCI Report Card then please see the [asset-analysis query](#asset-analysis-query) Command.

 ![compliance test syntax](../railroads/svgs/compliance-test.svg "compliance test syntax")